Harsha-Udutha/SWE642_Ass1/readme.md

+Website Deployment on AWS
-Steps I used to deploy my website in Amazon servers {EC2 and S3}:
+here are the steps taken to deploy my website using Amazon Web Services (AWS) with S3 and EC2.

+AWS Account Setup
-I went to the aws login page, created a account and gave in my credit card details.
+Account Creation: I logged into the AWS login page, created a new account, and provided my credit card details for verification.\

-S3 Server:
+S3 Server Setup:~

-in the dashboard, created a new bucket named 'harudu'. then drag and dropped the files that needed for the websites and uploaded them. then I eneabled the static website hosting under the properties tab and enabled 'use this bucket to host a website', set home.html as the hosting page. saved these changes. had to change permissions as images werent loading in the website using this .json text in the Bucket policy.
+Create a Bucket:
+In the AWS Management Console, I created a new bucket named harudu.

+Upload Files:
+I dragged and dropped the necessary files for the website into the bucket.

+Enable Static Website Hosting:
+Under the Properties tab, I enabled static website hosting, selecting Home.html as the hosting page, and saved the changes.
+Set Bucket Policy:

+To resolve issues with images not loading, I updated the bucket policy with the following JSON:

 {
     "Version": "2012-10-17",